groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 ## Customizations

 Searchbox allows for optional inclusion of a clear button and a search button.
 Placeholder text within the search box is also customizable.
+Users of the component can add the following attributes to the custom element:
+`clearbutton` <- adds clear button
+`searchbutton` <- adds search button
+`placeholdertext` <- if populated with a string, will replace the default placeholder text in the input box.

 ## Testing